theorashid/numba-oslo/README.md

 I set my notebook running overnight and hoped for the best.
 Going to see if `numba` works better.

-## The Oslo Model
+## the Oslo Model

 The Oslo model is a simple 1D model of a ricepile that exhibits self-organised criticality (scale invariance) when it reaches a steady state.

-__Refer to Christensen, Christensen, Kim, and Nicholas R. Moloney.
+_Refer to Christensen, Kim, and Nicholas R. Moloney.
 Complexity and criticality.
 Vol. 1.
-World Scientific Publishing Company, 2005. for the full details.__
+World Scientific Publishing Company, 2005. for the full details._

-It is a 1D model where each site has a height, $h_i$, equal to number of grains of rice on that site.
+Each site of the ricepile has a height, $h_i$, equal to number of grains of rice on that site.
 The local slope at that site is $z_i = h_i - h_{i+1}$.
 Relaxation happens when the local slope is too large and a grain topples in an avalanche.
 The model introduces randomness through thresholds for slopes, where the threshold slopes for toppling are $z_c \in \{ 1, 2 \}$ with equal probability (uniform) between the two values.